AllStarLink/app_rpt/README.md

 3. Ensure pre-commit hooks pass locally
 4. Test your changes with the appropriate test cases
 5. Open a Pull Request describing the change and motivation
-6. Address any review feedback.
+6. Address any review feedback
 7. Once reviewed, the development team will merge the pull request

 # Installing